South Asian domes: Sultanate of Bijapur

 The Gol Gumbaz in Bijapur, India.

 The tomb of Mohammed Adil Shah (d.
 1656) in Bijapur is one of the largest masonry domes in the world.
 Called the Gol Gumbaz, or Round Dome, it has an internal diameter of 41.15 meters and a height of 54.25 meters.
 The dome was built with layers of brick between thick layers of mortar and rendered on both faces, so that the dome acts as a concrete shell reinforced with bricks.
 It is 2.6 meters thick at the base.
 The dome was the most technically advanced to be built in the Deccan, and exemplifies the flowering of art and architecture that occurred during the period of the Adil Shahi Sultanate's greatest extent.
 Radial cracks were repaired in 1936-7 by the application of reinforcement to the outside of the dome, which was then covered by sprayed concrete.
-Both the Gol Gumbaz dome and the smaller dome of the Jama Masjid, a 57-foot wide dome also at Bijapur, are above distinctive transition zones consisting of eight intersecting arches that narrow the openings to be covered.
+Both the Gol Gumbaz dome and the smaller dome of the Jama Masjid, a 57 ft wide dome also at Bijapur, are above distinctive transition zones consisting of eight intersecting arches that narrow the openings to be covered.